subhajitnath/CodSoft/README.md

-Myself Subhajit, this Repo has CodSoft's 3 tasks for Data Science Internship
+Myself Subhajit, this Repo has my Data Science and Machine Laerning Projects